near/multichain-gas-station-contract/nft_key/README.md

 }
 ```

-#### `ckt_approve`
+#### `ckt_approve[_call]`

 Issue an approval to a receiving account.
 This allows the account to issue signatures on behalf of this token and all of its sub-paths.
+Use the `_call` variant to alert the receiving contract of the approval via its `ckt_on_approved` function.

-#### `ckt_revoke`
+#### `ckt_revoke[_call]`

 Remove an approval from an account.
 This prevents the account from issuing more signatures.
+Use the `_call` variant to alert the receiving contract of the revocation (ex post facto) via its `ckt_on_revoked` function.

 #### `ckt_revoke_all`

 Remove all approvals for a token.
 The equivalent of this function is called whenever a chain key NFT is transferred.
+There is no `_call` variant.